 "It's an occupational hazard that I'm constantly asked for skincare advice, but whenever anyone mentions they have issues with dryness, I immediately direct them toward this wonderful mask.
 I actually just use it as a heavy moisturizer every night, slathering a thick layer on top of any other treatments I'm using.
 My skin drinks this stuff up, and every morning, I wake up to a dewy (but not at all greasy) complexion.
 The carefully sourced botanical ingredients and sustainable, chic packaging make it a win-win-win."

 "If you thought I had exhausted all there is to say about this unicorn of a product, think again.
 I can't-stop, won't stop with this delightful serum because it truly gives my skin that lit-from-within, golden-hour glow—even if it's 7:30 a.m. and I just woke from a fitful five-hour night.
 Plus, I love what brand founder Gloria Noto stands for: She's committed to creating products that are sustainably minded, inclusive to all, and beautiful to look at."

 "In all honesty, I think the unicorn trend needs to die a fiery death, but I can definitely get down with some subtle holographics.
 My beauty M.O. for the spring and summer is to keep it minimal save for some unexpected details like cobalt graphic liner and luminescent shimmer.
 I adore Rituel de Fille's Eye Soot because it features high-quality pigments, but you can also customize the saturation.
 I have a feeling I'm going to be experimenting a lot with this particular shade in the coming months."

-"And despite its excellent exfoliating abilities, my skin never feels dry or tight post-cleanse, and when followed up with Tata's Resurfacing Mask ($62)—it's pretty much 24K gold.
-Plus, 100% of the ingredients are natural in origin and 82% are organic."
+"And despite its excellent exfoliating abilities, my skin never feels dry or tight post-cleanse, and when followed up with Tata's Resurfacing Mask ($65)—it's pretty much 24K gold.
+Plus, 100% of the ingredients are natural in origin and 82 percent are organic."